-I can recognize and admire him as a crusader who brought change to corporate obstinance and has benefited consumers immensely; he is smart and unafraid.
+I can admire him as a crusader who brought change to corporate obstinance and has benefited consumers immensely; he is smart and unafraid.
 However, that being said, he can be his own worst enemy.
 As a champion of environmental protection no one in modern history has perhaps done more to impede the progress of environmental standards that he did by drawing enough votes away from Al Gore in 2000 to make it possible for George Bush to steal the election.

 As a result, instead of having a President who might have been the greatest supporter of environmental initiatives in history…we got the worst.
 Nader does not care who or what he tears down if they walk along a different path, even if their destination is the same, and his nihilistic journey often creates more obstacles than solutions.
 That being said, on top of that being said…I agreed with some of his points regarding Obama.